Understanding Performance Management Systems

 It involves a set of stages and processes that aim to set clear expectations, measure performance, provide feedback, and reward achievements.

-The performance management system’s goal is to enhance employee engagement, motivation, and job satisfaction.
+The enterprise performance management system’s goal is to enhance employee engagement, motivation, and job satisfaction.
 In turn, this drives overall organizational success.

 It’s a continuous process that involves setting clear expectations and providing feedback.
 Moreover, it also consists of developing employees’ skills and competencies to achieve the organization’s goals.